kali/kali.github.io/_drafts/Hashes-to-hashes.md

 What if we just use regular Vec instead of HashMap for the worker buckets?

 Guess what.
 Yep.
-60 seconds too.
+60 seconds.
+So timely and the hand-made runner are in the same ball park.
 Phew.

 ## Fixing Query2C

-As I said before, I did the optimisation work on Query2A, not Query2C.
+Were are we so far ?

 | Query   |  X | group count | Hive | Shark | Redshift |  Me so far  |
 |:-------:|---:|------------:|-----:|------:|---------:|------------:|